-Julie also performs in the greater Asheville area with local musicians, such as Michael Jefry Stevens, Sonny Thornton, Bill Gerhardt, Taylor Pierson, Rick Dilling, Wayne Banks, Justin Watts, Chris Beyt, Daniel Keller, Bill Berg, and Bryan McConnell, as well as Larry Scala from New Orleans.
+Julie also performs in the greater Asheville area with local musicians, such as Michael Jefry Stevens, Sonny Thornton, Bill Gerhardt, Taylor Pierson, Keith Davis, Rick Dilling, Wayne Banks, Justin Watts, Chris Beyt, Daniel Keller, Bill Berg, and Bryan McConnell, as well as Larry Scala from New Orleans.
 Julie has performed at Biltmore Estate, MasterWorks Theatre, White Horse Black Mountain, Jongo Java, Cask & Wine on Main, Appalachian Coffee House, Wine & Oyster Bar, The Purple Onion, Isis Music Hall, The Blue Ridge Lounge, The DFR Room, and The Strand, as well as private parties and corporate events, and continues to make appearances at these locations.

 In addition, Julie has been featured several times on Renee Denton's WNCW's "Local Color" weekly radio program, as well as featured on February 2019 in the “30 Days Out” section of the Mountain Xpress, written by Bill Kopp.
 Julie was also featured as one of WNCW’s "Top Picks" from their winter event calendar, and had an extensive artist page feature from White Horse Black Mountain, as well as from The Isis Music Hall.
 In Summer 2019 Julie's quintet was featured both in the Smoky Mountain News, and her band was again featured in March 2020 in the Transylvania Times.
 This month Julie was the featured guest on WSQL’s “Jazzylvania” radio show with Michael Collins, and she is the feature story in the March 2020 issue of Sofia Magazine, written by Peggy Ratusz.